qdm12/gluetun-wiki/setup/providers/surfshark.md

 - `SERVER_CITIES`: Comma separated list of cities
 - `SERVER_HOSTNAMES`: Comma separated list of server hostnames

-## Multi hop regions

-Simply set the `SERVER_COUNTRIES` environment variable using one of the following:

-- India UK
-- Singapore in

-This list can change, [check how to list the VPN servers with Gluetun](../servers.md#list-of-vpn-servers).

 ## Servers

 To see a list of servers available, [list the VPN servers with Gluetun](../servers.md#list-of-vpn-servers).